 Use a Dresser as a Changing Table

+Not sure how you’re going to fit both a dresser and changing table into your apartment?
 Your current dresser is the perfect changing table for small spaces!
 Instead of adding more furniture to your cramped apartment, make use of what you have.
 Simply purchase a changing pad to add to the top of your dresser or make your own DIY changing table topper.

 Find a Smaller Rocking Chair